Attachmate Worldwide | Contact Us | NetIQ.com

 Reflection Secure Shell provides the following functionality:

-• The ability to establish secure connections to both SSH1 and SSH2 protocol servers using Reflection X, Reflection for UNIX and OpenVMS, Reflection for ReGIS Graphics, Reflection for HP, and Reflection FTP Client applications.
+• The ability to establish secure connections to both SSH1 and SSH2 protocol servers using EXTRA!
+X-treme, INFOConnect, Reflection 2014, Reflection 2011, Reflection X, Reflection for UNIX and OpenVMS, Reflection for ReGIS Graphics, Reflection for HP, and Reflection FTP Client applications (see the Applies To section of this technical note).

 • Support for standard SSH features such as port forwarding (including X11), data stream compression and encryption, authentication using a password, public key or Kerberos ticket, and logging.

-• Support for secure file transfer, both within the Reflection FTP Client using SFTP and with standalone SCP and SFTP MS-DOS utilities.
+• Support for secure file transfer, both within the Reflection FTP Client using SFTP and with standalone SCP and SFTP Windows command line utilities.

 Determining How to Configure Reflection SSH for Secure Connections